commercionetwork/bondino/README.md

 ```

 ### Auction
+> Allows to close a collateralized debt position (CDP).

 🔨 **WIP** 🔨

 ### Collateralized Debt Position
+> Allows to open a collateralized debt position (CDP) and later edit it.

 🔨 **WIP** 🔨

 ### Liquidator
+> Allows to automatically liquidate a CDP when some criteria are met (change in the liquidity/collaterals value)

 🔨 **WIP** 🔨

 ### Price feed
+> Allows to fetch the prices of non-fungible and fungible tokens contacting external oracles

 🔨 **WIP** 🔨